 Be careful what you say and always be truthful.
 Social media may be used to “impeach” a witness.
 This happens when a witness is on the stand and testifies to something, that is later contradicted by another statement made-for example, whether the statement was made in court, to another person, or on social media. present the court with contradictory evidence to verbal testimony already given.

 Facebook is a major source for evidence discovery.
 Some studies show that as high as one-third of evidence of infidelity comes from social media posts.
-The most widely damaging evidence in a divorce case comes from text messages; with dating sites coming in at third place.
+The most widely damaging evidence in a divorce case comes from text messages; with dating sites coming in at a third place.

 Most courts will accept evidence from posts or pictures on a spouse’s social media account.
 The reasoning is that these posts and pictures were intended to be seen by the public and the poster has given up any right to privacy.